Deviali/DistributedFirst-HW/README.md

 # DistributedFirst-HW
 Hello Jamaladdin mellim
-For threads to work , you need to hange the argument value in setting.i do not like porgraming. pls do not give programing assigments again thank you
+For threads to work , you need to change the argument value in setting.i do not like programing. pls do not give programing assigments again thank you